Navigating Life with Early-Stage Dementia

 Peggy and Sharon hired me to build the web site for I'm an Alzie, and we enjoyed working together so much that they offered me a position on their team.
 I have been working hard since to help build the non-profit, especially with technical and logistics decisions.

-My field of study is Computer Science, but my passion is for all types of computer and software engineering.
+I have a Bachelor of Science in Computer Science from Oregon State, but my passion is for all types of computer and software engineering.
 Nothing makes me happier than using my experience to help people be successful with technology.
+My company offers tech services, such as custom web application design and development, managed I.T. for business, and residential support.

 Sharon Masciale